-- Work hard, but take time for you.
+- Work hard, but take time for yourself.
 Seeing the light at the end of the tunnel — trying to dig your way out of relapse or potential relapse — means having the will and giving yourself permission to not only work hard at your recovery but also to take the time that you need for you.
-This means making time to have fun, to engage in recreational, entertainment, educational, or other pursuits that you enjoy.
+This means making time to have fun and engage in recreational, entertainment, educational, or other pursuits you enjoy.

 - Tap into your spiritual side.
-Meditate, do yoga, go for walks in nature, pray or devote yourself to self-reflection and contemplation of what means the most to you in life.
+Meditate, go for walks in nature, pray, or devote yourself to self-reflection and contemplation of what means the most to you in life.
 Your spiritual nature needs nurturing as well as your physical, mental, and emotional self.